• Home

 • Availability on both iPhone and Android.
 And ideally on desktop too.
 We don't want any green bubble/blue bubble drama here.
 Text messaging should be about the person, not the device they use.

 • Privacy and security.
 Do you know who can read your SMS messages?
-Pretty much everyone.
+Pretty much everyone, and RCS, the improved messaging standard, doesn't fix that.
 The best chat apps all have end-to-end encryption enabled by default, or at a stretch, they allow you to quickly turn it on.
 There are a handful of circumstances where end-to-end encryption isn't appropriate, like with public group messaging and some kinds of business communications; but across the board, I favored services that cared about your security and privacy.

 • No price tag.
 The best text apps are all free to use.
 Part of this is because most people aren't prepared to pay for them, but it's also because large corporations actually make surprisingly decent apps sometimes.
 It also helps that it's easier to convince your friends to sign up for a new service if they don't have to pay.